AAVSO Visual File Format

 The OBSCODE and DATE parameters may also be included elsewhere in the data.
 Our data processing software will read these parameters and will expect all following data to adhere to them.
 (For example, you can add "#OBSCODE=TST01" to the report and all subsequent observations will be attributed to observer TST01.)

 After the parameters comes the actual variable star observations.
 There should be one observation per line and the fields should be separated by the same character that is defined in the DELIM parameter field.
+Do not include an extra delimiter at the end of the line.
 The list of fields are:

 - NAME: The star's identifier.
 It can be the AAVSO Designation, the AAVSO Name, or the AAVSO Unique Identifier